vojha-code/Multilevel-Coordinate-Search/README.md

 # Global optimization by multilevel coordinate search (MCS)

-Originaly MATLAB code Developed by Waltraud Huyer and Arnold Neumaier </br>
+Originaly the MATLAB code was Developed by Waltraud Huyer and Arnold Neumaier </br>
 Dept. of Mathematics, University of Vienna, Austria

 **Main Source**